charliecalvert/CloudNotes/Assignments/React/SwitchRepos.md

 ## Nodemon Configuration

+Although this whole topic is something of an aside, it is a detail that we need to get right.
+So before talking about the program in general, let's get this detail out of the way.

 If we don't properly tell Nodemon to ignore certain directories, then our program appears to go a bit berzerk when we switch branches.
 Seeing what appear to be multiple changes in our code, Nodemon restarts our app over and over.
 When this happens, it is hard to miss.
-We typically see many screenfuls of green and brown Nodemon messages.
+We typically see screen after screen of green and brown Nodemon messages.
+None of these messages are telling us anything important it is just Nodemon going crazy because it is trying to work inside a directory that it should ignore.

-To avoid this, be sure to change your **nodemon.json** to include the repos you want to explore.
+To avoid this, be sure to change your **nodemon.json** to exclude (ignore) the repos you want to explore in methods like **gitIgnoreTests**.
 This cannot be done via hot reloading because we are ignoring all files in the root of **system-environment** in our **docker-compose.yml** file.
 We ignore those files because we want to be able to clone our repos and they live